buren/git-story/README.md

 ## Getting started

-The model:
+Branch model:

 1. Start developing a feature, and name it `git dev <name>`
 2. Save local changes and sync with remote `git done`
 3. Create a pull request

 The principle is that you develop each new feature in its own branch and when you're done you push it and create a pull request.
+See [GitHub flow](http://scottchacon.com/2011/08/31/github-flow.html) branch model.
+Note that `git dev` and `git done` are flexible.
+They both take an optional argument _target-branch_, which the current/new branch will sync with.

 ## Example